 The historical city of Mumbai is also known as the City of Dreams, Bollywood, and The Gateway of India.

 The city formerly called Bombay is packed with UNESCO landmarks, a melting pot of culture, and an incredible wealth of history, having been shaped and influenced by indigenous Indians and colonial Portuguese and British rule to become the unique city that it is.

-It’s also the entertainment and financial capital of India, as Mumbai was the centre of several major industrial changes in India – the country’s first train and railway network was established here, the first bus ran here, first car in India bought here, and the country’s first ever airport, all right here in Mumbai.
+It’s also the entertainment and financial capital of India, as Mumbai was the center of several major industrial changes in India – the country’s first train and railway network was established here, the first bus ran here, first car in India was bought here, and the country’s first-ever airport, all right here in Mumbai.

 If you’re thinking of exploring Mumbai, you’ll find plenty of discoveries in this post that make this city all the more fascinating and worthwhile, and some of these facts may blow you away.

 So here’s a collection of crazy, interesting, fun, and lesser-known facts about Mumbai:

 This post may contain affiliate links.
 I will earn a small commission if you use these links.

 35 Interesting Facts About Mumbai You Probably Didn’t Know (2023 Edition)

 13 General Facts about Mumbai